 Day 01: Arrival in Delhi

-Day 02: Tour Brifing day in Delhi
+Day 02: Tour Briefing day in Delhi.

-Day 03: Delhi to Varanasi by fly
+Day 03: Delhi to Varanasi by flight.

 Day 04: Kashi Vishwanathji darshan Bodhgaya